Kakashch/Test_Cases/Readme.md

 - The user sends a GET request to `/api/todo` with a valid token.

 ### Then
-- The FastAPI backend verifies the token and retrieves the user's tasks.
-- A success response (200 OK) with the list of tasks is returned.
+- The user's to-do list is successfully retrieved and displayed with a "200 OK" success response.

 ### Test Run
 - **Date:** <Date>
 - **Result:** Pending/Pass/Fail
-- **Testing Outputs:** (Screenshots or logs)

 ---